c2560242/ceph-luminous-zabbix/README.md

-# zabbix-scripts
-A collection of scripts for monitoring ceph luminous
+# Small collection of scripts for ceph luminous zabbix monitoring